bitloops/bitloops-language/examples/README.md

 Building complex software is really hard, and we learnt the hard way how important it is to design your software correctly from the beginning!

 There is plenty of information out there on how to build resilient and maintainable software, but the difficulty is actually implementing it.
-So we went ahead and built a domain-layer framework we wish we had when we started learning these concepts and technologies.
+So we went ahead and built a comprehensive example we wish we had when we started learning these concepts and technologies.

 Our team has put a lot of effort into creating a clean, and modular code-base that comes as close as possible to production ready code, aiming to provide valuable insights into advanced software architecture concepts.

 ### Overview
-The objective of this project is to provide you a recommendation on how to design and create maintainable and flexible software applications.
+The objective of this project is to provide you a reference implementation on how to design and create maintainable and flexible software applications.

 The code is written using Typescript and NodeJS, using the NEST framework, however, the concepts and patterns used are not bound to any specific technologies.